PanagopoulosGeorge/-Financial-Forecast-Framework/README.md

          \i '3. create_tables.sql'
          ```
 6. **Create configuration .env file**:
+       - add the database url and optionally the CONN_MAX_AGE parameter.
 7. **Run Migrations**

    - Navigate to the `src` directory after opening a terminal or cmd within Financial-Forecast-Framework folder: